LevinJ/Pedestrian-Detection-Project/README.md

 1. Got the baseline detector up and running
 2. Got baseline  miss rate
 3. Implemented the new baseline + DCT pedestrian detector.
-5. Cross verified that DCT algorithm CUDA implementation in the new detector is correct.
+5. Cross verified that DCT algorithm CUDA implementation in the new detector is correct.[codes here](https://github.com/LevinJ/DCT-Algorithm-Verification-Cuda-)

 #What's Next:

 Investigate what goes wrong with baseline + DCT detector, and then move on to implement the baseline + optical flow

-#Current Issues:
+#Current Major Issues:

 The DCT method is not generating the 3.53% detection rate improvement as expected, instead it has a negative 20% detection rate impact.
 I am investigating what's going wrong and trying to come up with a conclusion on this issue.
+Refer [here](https://github.com/LevinJ/Pedestrian-Detection-Project/issues) for a complete list of issues and corrsponding updates in this project.